po1sigala/live/01-Class-Content/11-Express/01-Activities/24-Stu_Custom-Middleware/README.md

 ## Actual Behavior

-When a user makes a request to endpoints in the application, we can see that something was written to the filesystem, but no logging by custom middleware takes place.
+When a user makes a request to endpoints in the application, we can tell that something was written to the file system, but custom middleware does not log any information.

 ## Steps to Reproduce the Problem